frederic-perez/AmE-dictionary/dictionary.md

 __upfield__
 __upheaval__ :four::shit:
 __uphill battle__
-__uphold__ _v_ :six: (upheld) When you uphold something, you stick up for or support it.
+__uphold__ _v_ :seven: (upheld) When you uphold something, you stick up for or support it.
 Police officers are paid to uphold the law, and crazy Elvis fans uphold their belief that he's still alive out there somewhere.
 If you reverse the two parts of this word, you get hold up.
 And that's exactly what upholding is: holding up or supporting an idea or practice.
 __upkeep__
 __upmarket__
 __uppercut__